Kroger: 1950s and 1960s

-1960s

 In October 1963, Kroger acquired the 56-store chain Market Basket, providing them with a foothold in the lucrative southern California market.
-(Prior to this time Kroger had no stores west of Kansas.)
+Prior to this time, Kroger had no stores west of Kansas.
+Kroger, however, failed to make significant headway, only managing a 5 percent market share.
+By 1982, it withdrew from the California market.

 Kroger opened stores in Florida under the SupeRx and Florida Choice banners from the 1960s until 1988, when the chain decided to exit the state and sold all of its stores; Kash n' Karry bought the largest share.
+The company also exited the Washington, D.C., market in 1966 after it sold its stores to another grocery chain operating in the area.

+In 1967, the first bar code scanner was introduced in a Kroger supermarket in Cincinnati, Ohio.
+The adoption of this technology, however, was slow until the 1990s when supermarkets converted to its use.

 1970s

 In the 1970s, Kroger became the first grocer in the United States to test an electronic scanner and the first to formalize consumer research.

 Although Kroger has long operated stores in the Huntsville-Decatur area of northern Alabama (as a southern extension of its Nashville, Tennessee, region), it has not operated in the state's largest market, Birmingham, since the early 1970s, when it exited as a result of intense competition from Winn-Dixie and local chains Bruno's Supermarkets and Western Supermarkets.

-Kroger built an ultra-modern dairy plant (Crossroad Farms Dairy) in Indianapolis in 1972, which was then considered the largest dairy plant in the world.
+Kroger built an ultra-modern dairy plant (Crossroad Farms Dairy) in Indianapolis in 1972.
+At the time, it was considered the largest dairy plant in the world.

-Kroger exited the Chicago market in 1970 selling its distribution warehouse in Northlake, Il. and 24 stores to the Dominick's Finer Foods grocery chain.
+Kroger exited the Chicago market in 1970, selling its distribution warehouse in Northlake, Il. and 24 stores to the Dominick's Finer Foods grocery chain.

-Kroger exited the Minneapolis-St. Paul area in 1970, selling 16 stores to Quality Foods, who rebranded the stores to Piggly Wiggly.
+Kroger exited the Minneapolis–Saint Paul area in 1970, selling 16 stores to Quality Foods, which rebranded the stores to Piggly Wiggly.

 Kroger exited Milwaukee in 1972, selling a few stores to Jewel.
 Kroger would later return in 2015 upon its acquisition of Roundy's.

 Kroger entered the Charlotte market in 1977 and expanded rapidly throughout the 1980s when it bought some stores from BI-LO.
 However, most stores were in less desirable neighborhoods and did not fit in with Kroger's upscale image.
 Less than three months after BI-LO pulled out, that company decided to re-enter the Charlotte market, and in 1988, Kroger announced it was pulling out of the Charlotte market and put its stores up for sale.
 Ahold bought Kroger's remaining stores in the Charlotte area and converted them to BI-LO.

+In 1978, sixteen retail members of Parkview Markets Inc., filed an anti-trust lawsuit against Kroger.